qgis/QGIS-Documentation/source/docs/training_manual/processing/crs.rst

 An interesting module that deals with CRS's is the reprojection one.
 It represents a particular case, since it has an input layer (the one to reproject), but it will not use its CRS for the output one.

-Open the *Reprojection* algorithm.
+Open the *Reproject layer* algorithm.

 .. image:: img/crs/reprojection.png

 Select any of the layers as input, and select EPSG:23029 as the destination CRS.
 Run the algorithm and you will get a new layer, identical to the input one, but with a different CRS.
 It will appear on the same region of the canvas, like the other ones, since QGIS will reproject it on the fly, but its original coordinates are different.
-You can see that by running the *Add geometry columns* algorithm using this new layer as input, and veryfing that the added coordinates are different to the ones in the attribute tables of both of the two layers that we had computed before.
+You can see that by running the *Export/Add geometry columns* algorithm using this new layer as input, and veryfing that the added coordinates are different to the ones in the attribute tables of both of the two layers that we had computed before.